 In this tutorial, we will discuss the ITIL Risk Management Process.
-In this chapter, you will learn what is a Risk in ITIL?
+Here, you will learn what is a Risk in ITIL?
 What is ITIL Risk Register? and the Definition, Scope, Objective, Activities, Steps, and Sub-Process of Risk Management - ITIL V3 Process.

 What is a Risk in ITIL?

 ITIL V3 Definition of Risk in exact words: "A possible Event that could cause harm or loss, or affect the ability to achieve Objectives."

 As described in ITIL, a Risk is one or more uncertain events that can either have a positive or negative impact on the business process.

 A risk that may have a negative effect on business termed as “Threat” and any risk that can have a positive effect on business is termed as “Opportunities”.

 The intensity of a Risk is measured by combining the probability of a Threat, the Vulnerability of the Asset to that Threat, and the Impact it would have if it occurred.